AdobeDocs/stock-api-docs/src/pages/faq/stock-api-business-faq.md

 For more information, please see the [Adobe Stock Additional Terms](http://www.adobe.com/go/stockterms) or the PSLT that governs your use of Adobe Stock.

-Despite the concerns stated above, it is technically possible to use a service account with CC Pro plans for internal automation tasks but requires Adobe business approval of the use case and help from the Stock product team.
+Despite the concerns stated above, it is technically possible to use a Server to Server integration with CC Pro plans for internal automation tasks but requires Adobe business approval of the use case and help from the Stock product team.
 Please contact us only if you understand the use restrictions and have a legitimate business requirement.

 <a id="marketing-platforms-faq"></a>